-When I created this webpage (http://harlowgold.tripod.com/apallenberg.html) in tribute to the beautiful, mysterious, dangerous, powerful personality/actress Anita Pallenberg there was a reason – I could not find a website dedicated to her.
+When I created my original webpage (http://harlowgold.tripod.com/apallenberg.html) in tribute to the beautiful, mysterious, dangerous, powerful personality/actress Anita Pallenberg there was a reason – I could not find a website dedicated to her.
 That was in January 2000.
 Since that time several web sites in Anita’s honor have popped up on the web; they are very well done sites which I link to in my links section below.
 I’m so pleased to see how Anita’s presence on the web has grown in just the last few years.
 As a rock ‘n roll icon Anita is still gaining fans of all ages.
 I’ve created an Anita Tumblr Blog.
 I see so many amazing photos of Anita pop up on Tumblr all the time, when I see them, I’ll reblog them on my humble little Tumblr page.
 My original page which began on AOL in January 2000 was later moved to Tripod and now lives here on Wordpress.

 Anita Pallenberg has been one of my rock ‘n roll icons since I became a Rolling Stones fan.
 I discovered the Rolling Stones and their myth when I rented the movie Performance in the summer of 1993.
 I was utterly blown away by the imagery and psychology of that utterly hip and profoundly revolutionary movie.
 It led me to a fascination with the music and the lifestyles of the Rolling Stones.
 Anita Pallenberg was my ideal image of rock ‘n roll when I saw her as Pherber in “Performance” – messy blond hair, witchy and bohemian, incredible charisma, daring to break all of society’s codes.